Package Leaflet: Information for the User

 metformin hydrochloride

-Metformina Alter contains metformin, a medication for treating diabetes.
-It belongs to a group of medications called biguanides.
+Metformin Alter contains metformin, a medicine used to treat diabetes.
+It belongs to a group of medicines called biguanides.

-If you have diabetes, your pancreas does not produce enough insulin or your body cannot use the insulin it produces effectively.
-This causes high levels of glucose in the blood.
-Metformin helps to reduce your blood glucose to a level as normal as possible.
+If you have diabetes, your pancreas does not produce enough insulin or your body cannot use the insulin it produces properly.
+This causes high blood glucose levels.
+Metformin helps reduce your blood glucose to as normal a level as possible.

-If you are an adult with obesity, taking metformin for a prolonged period also helps to reduce the risk of complications associated with diabetes.
-Metformin is associated with maintaining body weight or a slight decrease in it.
+If you are an adult with overweight, taking metformin for a long time also helps reduce the risk of complications associated with diabetes.
+Metformin is associated with maintaining body weight or a slight decrease in body weight.

-Adults can take metformin alone or with other diabetes medications (oral medications or insulin).
+Adults can take metformin alone or with other medicines to treat diabetes (oral medicines or insulin).

-Children aged 10 years and older, and adolescents can take this medication alone or with insulin.
+Children aged 10 years and older, and adolescents can take this medicine alone or with insulin.

 Make sure to consult your doctor if